 The Center for Second Language Research was established in 1983 as a research unit (then-named the Center for Second Language Classroom Research) of the Department.
 Since its establishment, CSLR’s work has included research on the learning and use of second and foreign languages in formal and informal settings, curriculum development, and teacher training projects in all areas of second language studies.
 The Center is administered by the CSLR Director, who is graduate faculty of the Department.
-Past directors have included, in chronological sequence, Richard Day, Mike Long, Craig Chaudron, Charlene Sato, Karen Watson-Gegeo, Graham Crookes, Kathy Davis, and Luca Onnis.
+Past directors have included, in chronological sequence, Richard Day, Mike Long, Craig Chaudron, Charlene Sato, Karen Watson-Gegeo, Graham Crookes, Kathy Davis, Luca Onnis, and Theres Grüter.

 In the past, the Center has employed degree-seeking graduate students in SLS as research assistants.